Prep Time: 15 minutes

 - 3-4 cloves garlic, minced

-- 1 red or green chili, thinly sliced (or less for milder rice)
+- 1 red or green chili, thinly sliced OR a sprinkling of chili flakes

 - 5-7 fresh shiitake mushrooms, chopped into small pieces